 You’d expect Starlight to be a lot stronger, given that you obtain it close to the end of the main story.
 However, its base 4 Strength and 4 Magic proves otherwise, making this keyblade sort of a letdown.
 While its MP Haste ability is useful, allowing Sora to cast spells faster, its second formchange only turns you into a previous form of Sora from Kingdom Hearts 2, which may appeal to longtime fans but does little for combat.

 Fairing a little better than Shooting Star, the Hunny Spout keyblade comes with 6 Strength and 5 Magic.
 While its formchanges also turn it into a ranged weapon, its attacks are useful for crowd control.
-Where this keyblade falls short is its Harvester ability, which gives you an extra cooking ingredient every time you harvest, something that’s not really needed in Kingdom Hearts 3.
+Where this keyblade falls short is its Harvester ability, which gives you an extra cooking ingredient every time you harvest, something that’s not really necessary in Kingdom Hearts 3.

 With base 4 Strength 7 Magic, Crystal Snow is a decent keyblade that caters heavily to magic usage.
 Its Freeze Guard ability protects Sora from any Freeze effects and its formchanges are great for pulling off huge combos.
 Additionally, its freeze protection is especially useful in some late game battles.